 - RICHARD MILBURN, UK Representative, Trustee of The Pole Pole Foundation UK, Member of Honour and Adviser

 Richard was born and brought up in London, UK.
 Having travelled and volunteered in teaching and conservation activities in Kenya, Uganda and Tanzania, he studied Politics, Philosophy and Economics at the University of York, UK.

 - KAWABE TOMOHIRO, Partner in Web-Public Relations

-A TV production coordinator and translator at AdvanBridge Inc., Japan.
-He lived in East Africa for eight years and he met John in 1997 during his first visit to the Kahuzi-Biega National Park for a documentary-filming.
-Since then he has arranged for several documentary filming projects in the KBNP in cooperation with the POPOF-I.
+Kawabe is a TV production coordinator and translator at AdvanBridge Inc, Japan.
+He lived in East Africa for eight years and he met John in 1997 during his first visit to the Kahuzi-Biega National Park for a documentary film.
+Since then, he has arranged several documentary filming projects in the KBNP in cooperation with POPOF.